 In a number of countries the Groups runs defined contribution plans, including a multi-employer plan in the Netherlands.
 The contributions are recognized as employee benefit expense when they are due.
 The Group has no further payment obligations once the contributions have been paid.

 Some entities within the Group provide post-employment healthcare benefits to their retirees.
 The entitlement to these benefits is conditional on the employee remaining in service up to retirement age and includes the estimation that (former) employees will make use of this arrangement.
 The expected costs of these benefits are accrued over the period of employment using the same accounting methodology as the defined benefit pension plans.

 Certain members of senior management are rewarded with share-based payment plans.
 The Group operates two types of share-based payment plans.

 The equity plan provides for the purchase of shares in the Company by eligible participants, and is subject to a vesting term and holding conditions.
 Vesting of awards made under the equity plan is subject to a service condition that can vary between 3-5 years following the date of grant.
-The plan has been classified as an equity-settled share-based payment arrangement under IFRS 2.
+The plan has been classified as an equity-settled share-based payment arrangement.

 Long-term incentive plan (LTIP)

 In the years before the listing of the Company's shares, eligible participants were granted a combination of phantom shares and phantom options.
-Upon the moment of listing, the majority of these plans were converted to equity-settled long-term incentive plans.
+Upon the moment of listing in 2015, the majority of these plans were converted to equity-settled long-term incentive plans.
 Since the listing of the Company’s shares, only equity-settled conditional share and option awards have been granted to eligible participants.

 LTIP awards can exist of shares and/or options, which contain a service condition of 3-5 years and can contain additional performance conditions based on the results of certain predetermined Company-related financial performance targets, which are treated as non-market vesting conditions.
 The option awards have a maximum term of 5-6 years.